Honda reports fiscal quarterly loss, to streamline models

-TOKYO — Honda has reported a loss for January-March, despite growing sales, as an unfavorable exchange rate, income tax expenses and other costs hurt results.
+TOKYO — Honda reported a loss for January-March Wednesday, despite growing sales, as an unfavorable exchange rate, income tax expenses and other costs hurt results.

 Quarterly sales rose 3% to 4.05 trillion yen ($37 billion).